- What range of conservation issues does the Cambridge Conservation Initiative address?

 What is the relationship between the Cambridge Conservation Initiative (CCI) and the Cambridge Conservation Forum (CCF)?

 CCF is one of the founding members of CCI.
-CCI's plans are often developed in consultation with CCF, and CCF's Chair is a member of the CCI Committee.
+CCI's plans are often developed in consultation with CCF, and CCF's Chair is a member of the CCI Council.
 CCF is a longstanding, loosely structured network that links the many conservation organisations, large and small, in and around Cambridge.
 CCF has been supportive of and involved in CCI from the outset, and has played a particular role in ensuring that smaller organisations have a voice as the future shape of conservation in Cambridge develops.

 Cambridge-based events are included in the Cambridge Conservation Forum diary.